zPanchito/Flood-DEMON/README.md

 ## This mod is a continuation of Flood Extreme, what a coincidence no?

-Thanks to Erik for his help, and to the testers for balancing the mod, what would I do wihtout you?
+Thanks to Erik for his help, and to the testers for balancing the mod.
+What would I do without you?
-This flood uses the code for flood extreme, and the one for flood extreme uses the code for flood nightmare+
+This flood mod uses code from Flood Extreme and a little bit from Flood - (please don't ask).

 ## Credits